Loire Valley Wine Guide

 • Anjou Rouge AOP: Simple, earthy red wines of Cabernet Sauvignon or Cabernet Franc.

-• Anjou Village AOP/Anjou Villages- Brissac AOP: The best parcels inside Anjou of Cabernet Franc and Cabernet Sauvignon
+• Anjou Villages AOP/Anjou Villages- Brissac AOP: The best parcels inside Anjou of Cabernet Franc and Cabernet Sauvignon.

 • Anjou Gamay AOP: An appellation specifically for Gamay making fresh and juicy red wines.